Bloomfield shares how Christian values ‘anchored’ him amid pandemic

 Director General of Health Dr Ashley Bloomfield has shared how his Christian faith has helped him manage the Covid-19 pandemic.

-In a webinar on Wednesday organised by the New Zealand Christians in Science Organisation (NZCIS), Bloomfield spoke about the topic of Faith and Anxiety in an Age of Pandemic.
+In a webinar on Wednesday organised by the New Zealand Christians in Science Organisation (NZCIS), Bloomfield spoke about the topic of Faith and Anxiety in a Global Pandemic.

 It was the third of three lectures on faith and anxiety for this year’s Winter Lectures at Maclaurin Chapel (MC) in Auckland —a partnership between NZCIS and MC, according to co-director of NZCIS, Dr Nicola Hoggard Creegan.